EventStore/EventStore/docs/installation.md

 ### Download the binaries

-You can also [download](https://eventstore.com/downloads/) a binary, unzip the archive and run from the folder location with an administrator console.
+You can also [download](https://eventstore.com/downloads/) a binary, unzip the archive and run from the folder location with administrator permissions.

-The following command starts EventStoreDB in dev mode with the database stored at the path _./db_ and the logs in _./logs_.
+The following command starts EventStoreDB in dev mode with the database stored at the path `./db` and the logs in `./logs`.
 Read more about configuring the EventStoreDB server in the [Configuration section](configuration.md).

 ```powershell:no-line-numbers